87surendra/87surendra.github.io/resume.md

 ***Team Lead, Reliance (June 2019)***

- Developed recommended system for E-learning platform using user transaction.
+Developed recommended system for E-learning platform using user transaction.
 The Model effectively suggest the courses.

- Developing Application in Django and deploy by Docker
+Developing Application in Django and deploy by Docker

- Develop Video Stream Application.
+Develop Video Stream Application.

- Video Analysis, Converting Video to text and text Analysis.
+Video Analysis, Converting Video to text and text Analysis.

- Prepare data and information for user analysis.
+Prepare data and information for user analysis.

-Module Lead, Mindtree, Bangalore (February 2017- June 2019)  Developed predictive models from raw data for various customers.
+***Module Lead, Mindtree, Bangalore (February 2017- June 2019)***

+Developed predictive models from raw data for various customers.

- Prepare data and information for making regular report data analysis.
+Prepare data and information for making regular report data analysis.

- Worked on many statistical modelling approaches.
+Worked on many statistical modelling approaches.

- Perform data analysis for complex data files.
+Perform data analysis for complex data files.
- Perform data manipulation.
+Perform data manipulation.

- Establish operation strategy in a team for improving sales.
+Establish operation strategy in a team for improving sales.

- Perform quantitative analysis of product sales trends to recommend pricing decisions.
+Perform quantitative analysis of product sales trends to recommend pricing decisions.

-IT Consultant, ITC Infotech, Pune (March 2016 – February 2017)  Prepare data and information for making regular report data analysis.
+***IT Consultant, ITC Infotech, Pune (March 2016 – February 2017)***

+Prepare data and information for making regular report data analysis.
- Develop image classification model using OpenCV.
+Develop image classification model using OpenCV.

-Developer (Contract), Premier Media, London (April 2015 to August 2015)  Working as a Python/Django developer
+***Developer (Contract), Premier Media, London (April 2015 to August 2015)***

+Working as a Python/Django developer
- Web Scrapping
+Web Scrapping
- Collecting data from various sources for marketing strategy.
+Collecting data from various sources for marketing strategy.

-Developer (Contract), Explore Group, London (May 2014 to February 2015)  Working as a Web developer
+***Developer (Contract), Explore Group, London (May 2014 to February 2015)***  Working as a Web developer
 Web Developer, Williams Lea, Norwich (UK) (September 2012 to February 2014)  Working as a Web/Application developer
-Personal Details:
-DOB: 05/05/1987